December 15, 2025

 Focus on root causes and support an effective energy transition.

 Tripling nuclear pledge cop28The good news: Over 200 countries agreed that transitioning away from fossil fuels is a global imperative.
-As recently as 2023, world leaders met in Abu Dhabi, Dubai at COP 28 and specifically agreed on this.
-It won't surprise Mom at all that it took all 28 of these week-long annual "Conference of the Parties" gatherings to arrive at this agreement.
+In late 2023, world leaders met in Abu Dhabi, Dubai at COP 28 and specifically agreed on this.
+It won't surprise Mom at all that it took all 28 of these week-long annual "Conference of the Parties" gatherings to arrive at this generic agreement.
 It was every bit as difficult as getting a child to agree to clean up his room.
-But, they got it done.
-Some thirty countries further committed at that time to triple the amount of nuclear they use.
-Others committed to increasing wind and solar.
-So, with the new agreement in place, the fighting over how to effect this transition has begun in earnest.
+But they got it done at last.
+Some thirty countries committed to triple the amount of nuclear they use.
+Others committed to increasing their wind and solar.
+As hard as it was to arrive at this agreement, there's still much disagreement over how to effect this transition and over what period of time.

-The bad news: Wind and solar haven't lived up to the hype that they can solve the problem.
+The bad news: While there's been considerable progress building out wind and solar, these technologies haven't lived up to the hype that they can solve the problem.
 Everyone hoped they would and, yes, we love getting free energy from the sun and the wind.
 Sadly, the actual technologies required to capture and convert that natural energy into power are neither free nor efficient.
 In the "you get what you pay for" department, renewables are cheap but so unreliable that even where they've been fully built out, we still need to burn fossil fuels to meet the 24/7 level of energy demanded by customers.
 It turns out that our near constant energy demand doesn't pair well with highly intermittent sources like wind and solar.
-Adding them to the grid has increased costs to end users largely because of the need for significant further expenditures on peaker gas plants and batteries to try to firm up their very low generation capacity.
+Adding them to the grid has increased costs to end users largely because of the need for significant further expenditures on peaker gas plants and large batteries to try to firm up their very low generation capacity.

 What other clean energy options are there?